coeventer/ccf/README.md

 ```

 Bundling will take a LONG time as I require therubyracer to compile less.
 If you are using RVM, I recommend isolating
-the gems by creating a gemset (%rvm gemset create ccf)
+the gems by creating a gemset (%rvm gemset create ccf) then focus on it (%rvm gemset use ccf)
 ```
 cd campus_codefest
 bundle